 1 Introduction

 (research background and motivation) Cardiovascular diseases are the leading global causes of death, which emphasizes the importance of effective methods for cardiac drug discovery.
-Traditionally, drug cardiotoxicity prediction is achieved using animal testing, which takes time due to ethical clearance and effortful.
-Modern in silico or computer-based methods for drug cardiotoxicity prediction show promising results as an animal-alternative solution.
+Traditionally, drug cardiotoxicity prediction is achieved using animal testing, which takes time due to ethical clearance and effortful [put some references here].
+Modern in silico or computer-based methods for drug cardiotoxicity prediction show promising results as an animal-alternative solution [put some references here].
 Nevertheless, at some point, this approach is computationally inefficient due to large amount of sample it needs to compute to mimic natural variations.
 As the sample size increases, the complexity of the calculations grows, resulting in longer processing times and reduced efficiency.

 (proposed method) This efficiency limitation makes it difficult for traditional computational approaches to handle large-scale simulation (such that uses multi-sample scenario or inter-individual variations) within a reasonable timeframe.
 This research introduces parallelisation to address current in silico drug cardiotoxicity simulations inefficiencies.
 By implementing NVIDIA’s CUDA (Compute Unified Device Architecture)-based parallel programming on Graphics Processing Units (GPU) [1].